thinkh/thermalplot/README.md

 1. Clone this repository
 2. Open your terminal or command line
 3. Run `docker build -t thermalplot:latest .`
-4. Wait until the initial build has finished (this might take up to 30 minutes)
+4. Wait until the initial build has finished (this might take around 30-40 minutes)

 ## Run ThermalPlot